 This policy has a No Claim Discount scheme, which entitles you to a No Claim Discount provided you don't make a claim.
-Please see section 10 'Additional information' for details of how your No Claim Discount is calculated.
+Please see section 10 'Additional information' for details of how your No Claim Discount is calculated

 Your policy will not cover you for: Where can I find more information?
-Dental procedures other than those included under the optional Health Cash Benefits Cover Section 6 Routine pregnancy and childbirth Section 6 Treatment of mental health conditions Section 6 Saga HealthPlan Saver Plus 4 and Saga HealthPlan Saver Plus 6: Urgent or emergency treatment Section 4 Charges when treatment is received outside of the Saga Countrywide Hospital List (unless the treatment has been approved by us in advance) Section 8 Treatment that we have not first authorised as eligible for payment Section 4
+Treatment of medical conditions that existed, or you had symptoms of, before joining (in some circumstances you may have joined on a different basis) Section 5 Treatment of ongoing, recurrent and long-term conditions (chronic conditions) Section 7 Dental procedures other than those included under the optional Health Cash Benefits Cover Section 6 Routine pregnancy and childbirth Section 6 Saga HealthPlan Saver Plus 4 and Saga HealthPlan Saver Plus 6: Urgent or emergency treatment Section 4 Charges when treatment is received outside of the Saga Countrywide Hospital List (unless the treatment has been approved by us in advance) Section 8 Treatment that we have not first authorised as eligible for payment Section 4